agking10/IR_HW2/Readme.md

 This will create files that serialize the vector representations of all the docs we were given.
 Next run `sh run_db.sh`

 This will start the database server.
+Inside the file there is a flag `--no_query_expand` that is set by default.
+While this flag is set, the search engine will not use query expansion.
 I tried to build a RESTful API for the database so development would be easier.
 Next, in a new terminal window run `sh upload_docs.sh`